-- 9. Petitioner was previously granted multiple extensions to secure a firm loan commitment of the SAIL Award, extending such deadline to January 31, 2023.
-A further extension of the deadline to secure a firm loan commitment may not be granted without a waiver of the Rule. - 10.
-Petitioner is requesting an extension of the deadline to secure a loan commitment from January 31, 2023 to July 31, 2023, to have additional time to complete permitting and credit underwriting for the Development.
-In addition, Petitioner is requesting to relocate the Development Site contained in the Application to the east, including the location of the Development Location Point since the original Development Location Point in the Application will no longer be located within the boundaries of the revised Development Site.
-The reasons for this request are as set forth below. - 11.
-Petitioner has faced substantial opposition from organized entities and neighboring landowners in Monroe County to its major conditional use application causing the Developer and Applicant to retain planners, traffic engineers, biologists, legal counsel, and other professionals to establish an extensive record and address expressed concerns.
-These groups have previously appeared before board and staff on several occasion expressing various reasons for their opposition to affordable housing. - 12.
-Petitioner held two large voluntary public meetings of an estimated 100 and 80 attendees on Sugarloaf Key in which it presented conceptual drawings and polled neighborhood reactions to design alternatives.
+9. Petitioner was previously granted multiple extensions to secure a firm loan commitment of the SAIL Award, extending such deadline to January 31, 2023.
+A further extension of the deadline to secure a firm loan commitment may not be granted without a waiver of the Rule.

+10. Petitioner is requesting an extension of the deadline to secure a loan commitment from January 31, 2023 to July 31, 2023, to have additional time to complete permitting and credit underwriting for the Development.
+In addition, Petitioner is requesting to reduce the size and location of the Development Site contained in the Application, including the location of the Development Location Point since the original Development Location Point in the Application will no longer be located within the boundaries of the revised Development Site.
+Finally, Petitioner is requesting a decrease in the total number of units for the Development from 60 to 28, resulting in a decrease in the Development's total development cost for purposes of (among other things) meeting the requisite 10% test.
+The reasons for this request are as set forth below.

+11. Petitioner has faced substantial opposition from organized entities and neighboring landowners in Monroe County to its major conditional use application causing the Developer and Applicant to retain planners, traffic engineers, biologists, legal counsel, and other professionals to establish an extensive record and address expressed concerns.
+These groups have previously appeared before board and staff on several occasion expressing various reasons for their opposition to affordable housing.

+12. Petitioner held two large voluntary public meetings of an estimated 100 and 80 attendees on Sugarloaf Key in which it presented conceptual drawings and polled neighborhood reactions to design alternatives.
 In addition, the Petitioner participated on October 1, 2020 in mandatory community meeting and public participation required by the Monroe County Planning and Environmental Resources Department in accordance with the Monroe County Land Development Code.

-- 13. Petitioner participated in a public Development Review Committee meeting on November 16th, 2020 in which Monroe County presented its staff report recommending approval of requested conditional uses and heard public comment. - 14.
-Petitioner participated in an extensive public meeting of the Monroe County Planning Commission on December 16th, 2020 in which the conditional uses were approved 5-0 after public participation.
-In addition to supportive presentations, entities in opposition presented consultant experts in their effort to construct an alternate record. - 15.
-Entities opposed to this approved action filed an appeal of the Planning Commission approval to the Florida Division of Administration Hearings ("DOAH") on February 5, 2021.
+13. Petitioner participated in a public Development Review Committee meeting on November 16th, 2020 in which Monroe County presented its staff report recommending approval of requested conditional uses and heard public comment.

+14. Petitioner participated in an extensive public meeting of the Monroe County Planning Commission on December 16th, 2020 in which the conditional uses were approved 5-0 after public participation.
+In addition to supportive presentations, entities in opposition presented consultant experts in their effort to construct an alternate record.

+15. Entities opposed to this approved action filed an appeal of the Planning Commission approval to the Florida Division of Administration Hearings ("DOAH") on February 5, 2021.
 Oral arguments were heard at DOAH on July 13, 2021, and on July 22, 2021 the DOAH Administrative Law Judge affirmed in all respects the issuance of the major conditional use permit for the development.
-A copy of the DOAH decision is attached as Exhibit B. - 16.
-On August 18, 2021, the entities who appealed the Planning Commission's approval to DOAH filed a Petition for Writ of Certiorari in Circuit Court for Monroe County, Florida, seeking to overturn the above-described DOAH order (which order had upheld the decision of the Monroe County Planning Commission to approve a conditional use permit for the development).
+A copy of the DOAH decision is attached as Exhibit B.

+16. On August 18, 2021, the entities who appealed the Planning Commission's approval to DOAH filed a Petition for Writ of Certiorari in Circuit Court for Monroe County,

+Florida, seeking to overturn the above-described DOAH order (which order had upheld the decision of the Monroe County Planning Commission to approve a conditional use permit for the development).
 Petitioner filed its response on September 29, 2021, at which time the parties engaged in drawn out settlement negotiations.
-The parties reached (on January 4, 2023) final agreement on resolution of the litigation, which will permit Petitioner to proceed with the
+The parties reached (on January 4, 2023) final agreement on resolution of the litigation, which will permit Petitioner to proceed with the Development.

-Development.
 A copy of the final settlement agreement between the parties is attached as Exhibit C.